scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

 steps in parallel (if desired), as described in the next section.
-When running a simulation, PyTeCK creates an HDF5 file and opens it as a PyTables [Alted2002]_ table, then performs integration steps until it reaches desired end time (set as 100 times the experimental ignition delay):
+When running a simulation, PyTeCK creates an HDF5 file and opens it as a PyTables [Alted2002]_ table, then performs integration steps until it reaches the desired end time (set as 100 times the experimental ignition delay):

 .. code-block:: python